kshitishghate/blog/README.md

 ![image3](./Multidimensional.png)

 SEScore2 excels in multi-dimensional evaluations of text generation.
-In benchmarks like WebNLG and BAGEL, it achieves the highest Kendall correlation in various aspects, notably fluency, text structure, naturalness, and overall quality, surpassing BLEURT significantly.
+In benchmarks like WebNLG[11] and BAGEL, it achieves the highest Kendall correlation in various aspects, notably fluency, text structure, naturalness, and overall quality, surpassing BLEURT significantly.
 This indicates that while SEScore2 provides an overall score, it is particularly effective in assessing quality and fluency aspects.

+## Summary
+SEScore2 is an evaluation metric for text generation that offers a notable advancement by effectively utilizing synthetic data samples for assessment, bypassing the need for extensive human-labeled data.
+The metric has demonstrated effectiveness across diverse Natural Language Generation tasks, showing improved performance over traditional metrics and some state-of-the-art supervised approaches in multiple languages and domains.
+It particularly excels in evaluating fluency and quality.
+SEScore2's robustness is further exemplified through ablation studies, revealing the importance of retrieval-augmented synthesis and severity measures in its design.
+The paper positions SEScore2 as a reliable and comprehensive tool for the evaluation of text generation systems.

 ## References

 [1] Xu, W., Qian, X., Wang, M., Li, L., & Wang, W. Y. (2023, July).
 SESCORE2: Learning text generation evaluation via synthesizing realistic mistakes.
 In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers) (pp. 5166-5183).
+[2] Papineni, K., Roukos, S., Ward, T., & Zhu, W. J. (2002, July).
+Bleu: a method for automatic evaluation of machine translation.
+In Proceedings of the 40th annual meeting of the Association for Computational Linguistics (pp. 311-318).
+[3] Sellam, T., Das, D., & Parikh, A. P. (2020).
+BLEURT: Learning robust metrics for text generation. arXiv preprint arXiv:2004.04696.
+[4] Rei, R., Stewart, C., Farinha, A. C., & Lavie, A. (2020).
+COMET: A neural framework for MT evaluation. arXiv preprint arXiv:2009.09025.
+[5] Popović, M. (2015, September). chrF: character n-gram F-score for automatic MT evaluation.
+In Proceedings of the tenth workshop on statistical machine translation (pp. 392-395).
+[6] Snover, M., Dorr, B., Schwartz, R., Micciulla, L., & Makhoul, J. (2006).
+A study of translation edit rate with targeted human annotation.
+In Proceedings of the 7th Conference of the Association for Machine Translation in the Americas: Technical Papers (pp. 223-231).
+[7] Thompson, B., & Post, M. (2020).
+Automatic machine translation evaluation in many languages via zero-shot paraphrasing. arXiv preprint arXiv:2004.14564.
+[8] Xu, W., Tuan, Y., Lu, Y., Saxon, M., Li, L., & Wang, W. Y. (2022).
+Not all errors are equal: Learning text generation metrics using stratified error synthesis. arXiv preprint arXiv:2210.05035.
+[9] Yuan, W., Neubig, G., & Liu, P. (2021).
+Bartscore: Evaluating generated text as text generation.
+Advances in Neural Information Processing Systems, 34, 27263-27277.
+[10] Zhang, T., Kishore, V., Wu, F., Weinberger, K. Q., & Artzi, Y. (2019).
+Bertscore: Evaluating text generation with bert. arXiv preprint arXiv:1904.09675.
+[11] Gardent, C., Shimorina, A., Narayan, S., & Perez-Beltrachini, L. (2017, September).
+The WebNLG challenge: Generating text from RDF data.
+In Proceedings of the 10th International Conference on Natural Language Generation (pp. 124-133).